 One city is going floral with a new tulip-shaped tower rising above the skyline.
-The city of London, UK, recently revealed plans for a new tower that some are calling both bulbous and beautiful.
+The city of London, UK, has approved plans for a new tower that some are calling both bulbous and beautiful.

 So what’s the purpose of this tower and how could its construction affect the city in the coming months?
 For starters, construction could include a sky bar, viewing gallery, sky bridges, classrooms, restaurants, and even a rooftop garden.
 Read on to learn more.

 The planning application for the Tulip was submitted on November 13, 2018, and construction is estimated for 2020-2025.
 The site area would be 2,889m² (31,100sq ft) and would consist of two buildings, the Entrance Pavilion and Visitor Attraction.
 The tower would stand at a height of 303.5 m (1,000ft), the diameter of the concrete shaft would be 14.3m (47ft), and the diameter of the widest floor would be 34.5m (113ft).
 The proposal states that structure would consist of a high-strength concrete shaft with steel framed observation deck levels, and the materials used would be concrete shafts for strength, high-performance glass that has been unitised and glazed, steel and aluminum framing, and composite floor slabs.

 The building’s weight would be equivalent to 80 fully-loaded Airbus A380s but with a footprint that would be half the size of a single plane.
 In addition, if laid end to end, the steel reinforcement bar would reach as far as Paris, which is 300 miles away.